rapidsai/rapids-cmake/docs/cpm.rst

             The default value for this field is ``false``.

+        ``build``
+            An optional boolean value that specifies whether or not this patch is a build patch.
+Build patches only affect the build process, not the runtime functionality or exported headers.
+If all patches are build patches, the project is not required to be downloaded and can be found with ``find_package()``.

+            The default value for this field is ``false``.

 ``proprietary_binary``

     An optional dictionary of cpu architecture and operating system keys to url values that represents a download for a pre-built proprietary version of the library.
 This creates a new entry in the search